FEBRUARY 4 - BIRTHS

 Clément Ader

-Born 4 Feb 1841; died 5 Mar 1926.
+Born 4 Feb 1841; died 5 Mar 1926 at age 85.

 John Bachman

-Born 4 Feb 1790; died 24 Feb 1874.
+Born 4 Feb 1790; died 24 Feb 1874 at age 84.

-Naturalist and Lutheran minister who published studies of southern animals and works on botany and agriculture.
+American naturalist and clergyman, a Lutheran minister who published studies of southern animals and works on botany and agriculture.
 He met John James Audubon in 1831 and helped him write the text of The Birds of America (1840-44).
 After visiting the German naturalist and explorer Alexander von Humboldt at the University of Berlin in 1838, Bachman did much of the writing and edited all of Audubon's Viviparous Quadrupeds of North America, 3 vol. (1845-49).
 He also published The Unity of the Human Race (1850), in which he theorized that all humans are of one species.
 Audubon named the Bachman's Sparrow in honor of his friend.
 Bachman discovered and named the Bachman's Warbler (a bird probably extinct today).

 Augustin Pyrame de Candolle